How To Escape The Rat Race

 I escaped the rat race in early 2017.
 My wife was already free by that point.

 In the end, it was a combination of ideas that worked.

-Hopefully you can take some of the positive things I’ve learned and apply them to your own situation.
+Hopefully you can benefit from some of the positive things I’ve learned.

 Here are some key facts:

 How long did it take?
 About 6 years

 How much money did you earn?
 On average, £30k pa